fachammer/procedural-planets/README.md

-# Procedural celestial bodies
+# Procedural planets

-Procedural generation of planets and asteroids in OpenGL
+Procedural generation of planets in OpenGL